-The living room is full of grand gestures, from the sprawling bespoke sofa to the praying angel and imposing convex railway station mirrors.
+The living room (above and below) is full of grand gestures, from the sprawling bespoke sofa to the praying angel and imposing convex railway station mirrors.
 Winter flowers and crackling fires make this home feel cosy during darker months.

 The study is a sanctuary for some of the owners’ quirkiest pieces.

 Terracotta tiles, dark grey cabinetry and rustic wood surfaces create an earthy kitchen.

 The dairy cabinet is an antique from the 1880s.

 Neutral walls are the perfect backdrop for the cluster of deer skulls and out-there lighting.

 A vintage taxidermy ‘unicorn’ sits in a meadow of flowers designed by Joanna Imrie at Cut Flowers London.

 A tiny bathroom has been transformed into a functional shower room.

 Photography ⁄ James Merrell